GabrielTidy/MiniHack-the-Planet/README.md

 https://github.com/facebookresearch/nle
 https://github.com/facebookresearch/minihack

-MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL).
-Based on the game of NetHack, MiniHack uses the NetHack Learning Environment (NLE) to communicate with the game and to provide a convenient interface for customly created RL training and test environments of varying complexity.
-In this assignment our task is to create an agent that can navigate the Quest-Hard dungeon in Minihack and accrue as many points as possible.
-The two methods we consider for this task are dueling deep Q-Network (DQN) and Proximal Policy Optimization (PPO).

 The following python packages are required to be installed for both the DDQN and PPO agents:
   - numpy